A woman sanding in the mountains with her backpack.

 Accommodation: Camping

-A few kilometers before the shelter, the trail enters the Tjålmejaure bird protection area.
-There is a temporary access restriction during part of the summer.
-You may still hike along the Kungsleden, but dogs must be kept on a leash and you must not leave the trail.
+A few kilometres before the shelter at Sjnulttjie, the trail enters the Tjålmejaure bird protection area.
+Temporary access restrictions apply during part of the summer.
+You are still allowed to hike along the Kungsleden trail, but dogs must be kept on a leash and you are not permitted to leave the trail.

 27 km, 10-12 hours of hiking